 - Oranges and lemons are pretty straight forward to juice.
 All you need to do is cut them into half and squeeze the juice out by hand, or a juicer.

-Can you use concentrated orange juice to make these popsicles?
+Can you use concentrated orange juice?

 - I used freshly squeezed orange juice to make my popsicles.
 If you cannot find fresh fruits, you can use bottled orange juice.

 - If you do use the bottled version, it is best that you follow the direction on the bottle in mixing your orange solution.
 The concentration of bottled orange juice can vary, hence it is best to refer to the instructions on the bottle itself.

 Why do you need to heat up the water when making the popsicles?

 - I use drinking water to make these popsicles.
 You should too.

 - The only reason I heat up the water is to dissolve the sugar quicker.
 You have a choice to not use any heat, but that means you would probably have to stir the sugar and water for a longer time to get the sugar all well dissolved.

 How long should you freeze the popsicles before they are set and ready to be served?